emily-nguyen/othello-gui-game/README.md

-Python console implementation of the classic board game Othello / Reversi.
+Python GUI implementation of the classic board game Othello / Reversi.